 Many payroll reports allow you to drill down by employee to get more information.

 Void a Check Using Reports

+If you need to void a check, you can go to Reports.
 First, find the employee in the summary or details, and drill down as explained above.
 Then, click on Void at the bottom.